celo-org/docs/blog/04-05-2023-building-decentralized-applications-on-celo/Image/building-decentralized-applications-on-celo.md

 Solidity is a high-level, statically-typed programming language designed for writing smart contracts on blockchain platforms like Ethereum and Celo.
 It is influenced by C++, Python, and JavaScript and designed to target the Ethereum Virtual Machine (EVM).

-### Developing a Simple Celo DApp Smart Contract
+### Developing a Sample Celo DApp Smart Contract

 We will create a simple voting smart contract to demonstrate the process of writing, deploying, and testing a Celo DApp.

  Defining the contract structure and functions

 Create a new file in Remix IDE called "Voting.sol" and add the following code:
-Here's a simple voting smart contract that allows users to propose candidates, vote for candidates, and retrieve the winner.
+Here's a sample voting smart contract that allows users to propose candidates, vote for candidates, and retrieve the winner.
 The contract makes use of mappings to store candidate data and vote counts.

 ```solidity
 // SPDX-License-Identifier: MIT